 Survivors are often subject to severe social stigma due to their smell, perceptions of uncleanliness, a mistaken assumption of venereal disease and, in some cases, infertility.
 Nearly all patients at the Addis Ababa Fistula Hospital report psychological issues associated with their condition.
 Many marriages do not survive, simply unable to cope with the ongoing physical and emotional health issues.

 Survivors are ostracized by the community and left voiceless and alone - cut off from family, economic opportunity and other avenues to leading a full, healthy and happy life.

 Yes.
 Obstetric fistula can be repaired with a single life-changing surgery performed by a skilled surgeon.
 Hamlin Fistula Ethiopia is globally renowned for its obstetric fistula treatment technique.
 The women who receive this life-changing care are often too poor to pay.
-At Hamlin Fistula Ethiopia, their treatment is offered free thanks to donors like you.
+Their treatment is offered free thanks to donors like you.

-In Western countries, like the United States and Canada, obstetric fistulas are virtually a thing of the past because there is access to effective maternal healthcare.
-In countries like Ethiopia, more than 70% of births take place without a doctor or nurse present and more than 3,000 fistulas occur each year.
-With proper maternal healthcare, a well-trained midwife and access to an emergency caesarean section, this horrific childbirth injury is entirely preventable.
+In Western countries, like the United States and Canada, they are virtually a thing of the past because there is access to effective maternal healthcare.
+In countries like Ethiopia, 50% of births take place without a doctor or nurse present and more than 1,000 fistulas occur each year.
+With proper maternal healthcare, a well-trained midwife and access to an emergency cesarean section, this horrific childbirth injury is entirely preventable.
 At the Hamlin College of Midwives, we welcome students from the rural areas of Ethiopia for training to identify pregnancy complications and prevent obstetric fistula in the first place.
 When they graduate, these students return to serve in their villages and are often the only healthcare workers for hundreds of miles.